-ГТ and the report will be submitted to the and the report will be submitted to the City's Environmental Agency.
+Annex 5 to OPG_Amended in October 2016 and the report will be submitted to the City's Environmental Agency.
 The report content itself is outlined in Ministry of Environment Regulation No. 16/2012.
-Meanwhile based on the abovementioned regulations, mangrove restoration activity does not need to be equipped with environmental document Yet, the PMU will ensure mangrove restoration activity and other activities under the program will prevent negative impacts to the surrounding environment by implementing is ESMP and adhering to the applicable regulations Potential risks: Disruption of physical environment from mobilization, construction and implementation of adaptation actions Requirements and Managements: Prepare the required environmental documents prior to the implementation of adaptation actions The environmental document will be in coherent with the program's ESMP Prepare the necessary environmental management plan for each activity listed in ESMP.
-Mitigation measures for the impacts are stated in the Environmental and Social Management Plan (Annex xx).
-Access and Equity - The program is designed to ensure fair allocation of access to the community, including in information dissemination.
+Meanwhile based on the abovementioned regulations, mangrove restoration activity does not need to be equipped with environmental document Yet, the PMU will ensure mangrove restoration activity and other activities under the program will prevent negative impacts to the surrounding environment by implementing is ESMP and adhering to the applicable regulations Potential risks:Disruption of physical environment from mobilization, construction and implementation of adaptation actions Requirements and Managements: • Prepare the required environmental documents prior to the implementation of adaptation actions • The environmental document will be in coherent with the program's ESMP • Prepare the necessary environmental management plan for each activity listed in ESMP. • Mitigation measures for the impacts are stated in the Environmental and Social Management Plan (Annex xx).
+Access and Equi y - The program is designed to ensure fair allocation of access to the community, including in information dissemination.
 To further disseminate knowledge related to the program, knowledge board will be built in community centre or village office; making it accessible to all community.
 Participatory approach employed by the program will further ensure access and equity principle being undertaken during program implementation.
 One issue being raised during FGD on Gender Issue conducted during the proposal development stage is workshops' and meetings' timing that should be done at night time to ensure women's group participation in the process.
-This issue will be taken into account when designing the relevant activities to ensure all groups have similar access to program information and implementation process.
-Despite the effort in ensuring access and equity principle being carried out within the program, there still a minor potential social risks that could arise during program implementation.
-Potential risks: Social conflict arising from selection of community member that will be the implementer of adaptation actions and alternative livelihood at village and city level implementation.
-Requirements and Managements: Stakeholder mapping as the basis for assessment on implementer selection, fair role and responsibilities among stakeholders, and also activities site location (including knowledge board location) that could benefit wider community Mitigation measures for the impacts are stated in the Environmental and Social Management Plan (Annex xx).
-Marginalized and Vulnerable Groups - Vulnerable groups are the targeted beneficiaries of the program.
-They will not only act as the passive actor within the program, but also actively involved in the program implementation.
-Meanwhile marginalized group was identified as not residing in the program area.
-They live in the central and southern part of the city.
-So that they will not be the main focus under the program, yet they will be the indirect beneficiaries of the program.
-The proposed program will employ participatory approach, particularly at local level, by involving women groups, most vulnerable groups and community representative from different socio- economic level during training, discussion forum and risk assessment process.
-The planned adaptation actions and alternative livelihood also designed by taking into account their interests.
-However, there still a minor potential social risks that could arise during program implementation.
-Potential risks:
+This issue will be taken into account when designing the 134 be taken into account when designing the

+Annex 5 to OPG_Amer nded in October 2016 relevant activities to similar access to p implementation pro o ensure all groups have program information and cess.
+Despite the effort equity principle bei program, there still risks that could implementation. in ensuring access and ng carried out within the a minor potential social arise during program Potential risks: Social conflict ari community memb implementer of a alternative livelihou level implementatio sing from selection of er that will be the daptation actions and od at village and city n.
+Requirements and Stakeholder m assessment or fair role and stakeholders, location (inclu location) that community Mitigation mea are stated in Social Manage Managements: apping as the basis for n implementer selection, responsibilities among and also activities site ding knowledge board could benefit wider asures for the impacts the Environmental and ment Plan (Annex xx).
+Marginal Vulnerat ized and - Vulnerable group ble Groups beneficiaries of the only act as the p program, but also program implement s are the targeted program.
+They will not assive actor within the actively involved in the ation.
+Meanwhile marg identified as not r area.
+They live in t part of the city.
+So main focus under th be the indirect bend inalized group was esiding in the program he central and southern that they will not be the ne program, yet they will oficiaries of the program.
+The proposed participatory appro- level, by involving vulnerable group representative fr economic level du forum and risk as planned adaptation livelihood also de account their intere program will employ ach, particularly at local women groups, most us and community om different socio- ring training, discussion sessment process.
+The actions and alternative signed by taking into sts.
+However, there still risks that could implementation.
+Potential risks: a minor potential social arise during program 135